What can we help you with?

 - The EXT-401 has a volume control button option.

 If noise levels still make it difficult the final step is an Acoustic Booth.
-Guardian has a selection of AB-100 or AB-1000 models with up to -25 dB to of sound deadening capabilities depending on the interior liner type.
+Guardian has a selection of AB-100 or AB-1000 models with up to -25 dB of sound deadening capabilities depending on the interior liner type.

 The nature of the EXT-401 explosion proof enclosure with its thick, sealed copper free aluminum walls makes it impractical to effectively transmit sound from the inside of the enclosure.